RegulatableML/RegulatableML.github.io/content/cfp.md

 ## Submission Instruction

 This workshop is non-archival.
-We also welcome relevant findings that have been recently published.
 The review process is double-blinded.
 Submissions should be anonymized appropriately.

-Abstracts and papers can be submitted through OpenReview (link TBA).
+Abstracts and papers can be submitted through [OpenReview](https://openreview.net/group?id=NeurIPS.cc/2024/Workshop/RegML).

 ## Format